theonlydevrai/playlist_song_recommender/README.md

 ## Usage

-1. Paste a public Spotify playlist URL
+1. Paste a public Spotify playlist URL and click "Load Playlist"
-2. Describe your mood (e.g., "chill vibes", "workout energy")
+2. Check songs you want to include as seed tracks (optional)
-3. Select duration
+3. Choose single mood or build a mood journey (e.g., chill → romantic → energetic)
-4. Click "Generate Mix"
+4. Select duration and click "Create Mix"
 5. Copy results to your Spotify

 ## Project Structure